judahhooper/judahhooper/README.md

-I am a junior infrastructure engineer documenting my professional journey and technical interests here
+I am an infrastructure engineer documenting my professional journey and technical interests here

-I'm studying Computing and IT at the Open University and i'm set to graduate in just over a year or so

-Thank you for stopping by
+Thank you for stopping by!